Outline of the Input-Output Price Index of the Manufacturing Industry by Sector (IOPI, 2011 base)

-In principle, the preliminary figures are released at 8:50 a.m. on the 20th working day of the month following the survey month.
-The release date may be brought forward a few days for months with fewer working days and other reasons.
+In principle, the preliminary figures are released at 8:50 a.m. on the 20th business day of the month following the survey month.
+The release date may be brought forward a few days due to fewer business days in the month or other reasons.

 In principle, the 2011 Base Linked Indexes are available for the "Manufacturing industry sector" from January 1975 and those for the "Major sector" from January 1980.*1,*2

 Please note that not all price data used for compiling the Input Price Index and the Output Price Index meet the definition of "purchasers' prices" and "producers' prices."
 Price data obtained from the PPI include some data collected from wholesalers.
-Those from the EPI and IPI are collected at the time when cargo is loaded/unloaded in Japan.
+Moreover, those from the EPI and the IPI are collected at the time when cargo is loaded/unloaded in Japan.